kaushal1999/Amazon-clone-flutter/README.md

 </p>

 # About
-Full Stack Working Amazon Clone app with Admin Dashboard using Flutter and Backend with NodeJs, MongoDB & Cloudinary.
+Full Stack Working Amazon Clone app with Admin Dashboard using Flutter for Frontend and Backend with NodeJs, MongoDB & Cloudinary.

 ## Demo
 <div class="row">